SamanEN/SamanEN.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a last year student of Computer Engineering at the University of Tehran.
-I love to code, and I find problems in computer networks amd systems very interesting.
-I've had a little research experience as an intern, in ETH Zurich, and my home university.
-I'm mostly passionate about doing research rather than industrial employment.
-Although I'm **mostly** interested in researches that have direct use in the industry, as I believe that this is the shortest and easiest way to see the impact of your work on society.
+I'm currently in my final year of Computer Engineering at the University of Tehran.
+I love coding and find problems in computer networks and systems particularly intriguing.
+I've gained some [research experience](/research/) through internships at ETH Zurich and my home university.
+My passion leans more towards research than industrial work, though I’m especially interested in research that has direct applications in industry.
+I believe this is the most straightforward and effective way to see the impact of one's work on society.

 My Research Interests
 ====

 I am mostly interested in **Computer Systems** and **Computer Networks**.
 I am also very interested in the applications of Program Synthesis in Computer Networks, and I find research on SDNs and Programmable Networks particularly fascinating.
-Ultimately, I am just an undergraduate still exploring my passions.
-These fields are ones I have some experience with and have enjoyed more than others.
+While I’m still an undergraduate exploring my passions, these are fields where I have some experience and that I’ve enjoyed more than others.

 My Interests in the world!
 ====